astefanutti/metrics-aspectj/README.md

 [Spring AOP][] and [AspectJ][] provides Aspect Oriented Programming (AOP) in two very different ways:
-+ AspectJ provides a full-fledged aspect definition and support both Compile Time Weaving (CTW) and Load Time Weaving (LTW) (with a Java agent) and implements AOP with class instrumentation (byte code manipulation)
++ AspectJ provides a full-fledged aspect definition and support both Compile Time Weaving (CTW) and Load Time Weaving (LTW) (with a Java agent) and implements AOP with class instrumentation (byte code manipulation),
-+ Spring AOP does not support the whole AspectJ aspect definition and does not support Compile Time Weaving
++ Spring AOP does not support the whole AspectJ aspect definition and does not support Compile Time Weaving,
 + Spring AOP implements AOP either using (see [Spring proxying mechanisms][]):
-    + JDK dynamic proxies, which add little runtime overhead, clutter stack traces, and can be incompatible with other Spring functionality like Spring JMX (for dynamic MBean export for example)
+    + JDK dynamic proxies, which add little runtime overhead, clutter stack traces and can be incompatible with other Spring functionality like Spring JMX (for dynamic MBean export for example),
     + Or [CGLIB][] (byte code manipulation), that has to be added as a runtime dependency:
-        + It dynamically extends classes thus it is incompatible with `final` classes or methods
+        + It dynamically extends classes thus it is incompatible with `final` classes or methods,
-        + CGLIB development isn't active, Hibernate has been deprecating it in favor of [Javassist][] (see [Deprecated CGLIB support][])
+        + CGLIB development isn't active, Hibernate has been deprecating it in favor of [Javassist][] (see [Deprecated CGLIB support][]),
-+ [AJDT (AspectJ Development Tools)][AJDT] provides deep integration between AspectJ and the Eclipse platform which is not possible with Spring AOP due to the runtime / dynamic nature of its AOP implementation
++ [AJDT (AspectJ Development Tools)][AJDT] provides deep integration between AspectJ and the Eclipse platform which is not possible with Spring AOP due to the runtime / dynamic nature of its AOP implementation.

 Further details can be found in [Choosing which AOP declaration style to use][] from the Spring framework documentation.
 The [Spring AOP vs AspectJ][] question on Stack Overflow provides some insights as well.